jovonho/mlperf-visuals/data/align_time_README.md

 Steps to "align" the nsecs since boot timestamps in the traces with the local time.

 We want to estimate a nsecs since boot timestamp for a specific second in local time s.t.
 15:27:39.000000000.
-We want to get nsec precision on our local time.
-This will allow us to compare the timestamps with the millisecond precision UNIX timestamps we get from the mllog, or other logging libraries.
+This will allow us to align with some precision the timestamps with the millisecond precision UNIX timestamps we get from the mllog, or other logging libraries.

-To do this, let's look at the merged trace and look at some 1 sec transition and the timestamps on either side of the transition and find the smallest difference we can between timestamps.
-We do this on the merged trace as it maximizes our chances of finding a smaller different, say if we have logged a bio event and a open event right after.
+To do this, take the `trace_time_align.out` trace and look at some 1 sec transitions.
+Note the timestamps on either side of the transition and find the smallest difference we can between timestamps.

 Example: